 Can I Freeze and Thaw the Chipotle Chicken Salad

-No, this salad cannot be frozen.
-You can, however, grill and freeze the adobo chicken in bulk, and thaw as needed to toss in a salad.
+You can grill and freeze the adobo chicken in bulk, and thaw it as needed to toss in a salad.

 Chipotle Chicken Salad FAQ